Discomfort, lethargy, heartburn and bloating all happen when:

 It’s a sad fact of life that cheap, processed food is often the most profitable to food manufacturers.
 As such, it’s packaged to be easy, tempting and convenient to consume.
 It does not help that our bodies are hardwired to crave salt, sugar, heat and fat (for example, that fried doughnut).
 A hundred thousand years ago, this was a good strategy for avoiding starvation.
 Now, it’s the path to obesity, with the extra flavouring added to disguise the bland food base.

 What your body actually needs is a blend of macronutrients (protein, carbohydrates and healthy fats) that carry all the micronutrients and minerals you need.
 Vitamin E, C and D, for example, helps to balance your gut flora as well as maintain your skin.
 Zinc acts as an anti-inflammatory agent for acne breakouts, in addition to protecting your immune system against invaders.
 How you look and what you eat are intimately linked.
-Whilst your skin does absorb vitamins from your facial creams, you still need to build healthy foundations from below, through your food.
+Whilst your skin does absorb vitamins from your facial creams, you still need to build healthy foundations from below, through your food or supplements that has those essential vitamins.

 2) ADDRESSING YOUR LIFESTYLE